castorini/anserini/docs/regressions-dl21-doc-segmented.md

 Note that the NIST relevance judgments provide far more relevant documents per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).
 For additional instructions on working with MS MARCO V2 document collection, refer to [this page](experiments-msmarco-v2.md).

-Note that there are four different regression conditions for this task, and this page describes the following:
+Note that there are four different bag-of-words regression conditions for this task, and this page describes the following:

 + **Indexing Condition:** each segment in the MS MARCO V2 _segmented_ document collection is treated as a unit of indexing
 + **Expansion Condition:** none